doedje/glad/README.md

 Wanna join?
 -----------
 If you are interested in participating in any part of this project, let me know!
 Send me a message.
-Fork the project, send me pull requests...
-Let's start this community right now, right here!
+Fork the project, send me pull requests... **Let's start this community right now, right here!**

+Best Regards,

+Remy Blom

 Links
 -----